Queens College Overview

 Student Loan Debt

-The racial-ethnic breakdown of CUNY Queens College students is as follows.
+The racial-ethnic breakdown of Queens College students is as follows.

 |Race/Ethnicity||Number of Grads|

-Over 170 countries are represented at Queens.
+Over 170 countries are represented at QC.
 The most popular countries sending students to the school are China, South Korea, and India.

-The following chart shows how the online learning population at Queens has changed over the last few years.
+The following chart shows how the online learning population at QC has changed over the last few years.

 This school is the 80th most popular in New York for online learning according to the online graduations recorded by the Department of Education for the academic year 2017-2018.

-The average growth rate over the last four years of online students at CUNY Queens College was 28.0%.
+The average growth rate over the last four years of online students at Queens College was 28.0%.
 This is the #731 largest growth rate of all schools that are only partially online.
-This refers to all students at Queens regardless of major.
+This refers to all students at QC regardless of major.

-The following table shows the 1-year growth rate of Queens majors that offer at least one online course.
+The following table shows the 1-year growth rate of QC majors that offer at least one online course.
 This table only includes majors with positive growth.

 |Major||1-Year Growth Rate|